-You do not have to buy the textbook; you can use any introductory college physics text that you prefer but you have to do the problems from 8th edition of Serway and Jewett.
+You can use any introductory physics text that you prefer but you have to do the problems from HR W

 Prerequisites: Mathematics 1A.
-Co-requisites: Students must be taking Mathematics 1B (differential calculus) concurrently or else have completed 1B.
+Students must be taking Mathematics 1A (differential calculus) concurrently or else have completed 1A.
+Calculus (derivatives only) will be used in this class.